 Brian D. Ray, Ph.D. is an internationally known researcher, educator, speaker, and expert witness, and serves as president of the nonprofit National Home Education Research Institute.
 He is a former certified teacher in public and private schools and served as a professor in the fields of science, research methods, and education at the graduate and undergraduate levels.
-His Ph.D. is in science education from Oregon State University and his M.S. is in zoology from Ohio University.
-Dr. Ray has been studying the homeschool movement for about 33 years.
+He holds a Ph.D. is in science education from Oregon State University, a M.S. in zoology from Ohio University, and a B.S. in biology from the University of Puget Sound.
+Dr. Ray has been studying the homeschool movement for about 34 years.

 For more homeschool research and more in-depth interpretation of research, media, journalists, and others please contact: